 It’s no secret that excessive debt often contributes to lower credit score.
 If you are working on improving your credit score you might have several debts that are in repayment, whether they be credit cards or personal loans.
 But how can you know which debts to pay off first, or if you should pay at all?

-Here are a few tips to help simplify the process so that your credit goes back up as quickly as possible.
+Here are a few tips to simplify the process so that your credit score goes back up as quickly as possible.

 People who know they have poor credit may only know because they’ve recently been turned down for new credit.
 First, check with the lender to find out the exact reason why you were denied the financing.

 You might know whether you have too much debt or not, but it’s good to make sure there aren’t any other issues on your credit report that lenders see as a problem.
 At the same time, get your credit report sooner rather than later.

 Being turned down for credit entitles you to a free copy of your credit report, even if you’ve already received one in the past year.
 By getting the most recent version of your credit report and scores, you’ll know exactly where you stand.
 Start by disputing any inaccuracies you see on your credit report, as they can significantly damage your credit scores.

 Before you can pick a strategy for paying off your debt, you need to fully understand what you owe.
 Start by itemizing your debts, which will help you to focus on paying them down more efficiently.
 Also, note both the minimum payment for each debt and your monthly interest rate.